EE Co-op Program (Field Training and Education Program)

-- firstname.lastname@example.org (Myeong Joo at EE Department office)
+- firstname.lastname@example.org (Yoo, MiSun at EE Department office)

-A : We have the partner companies in the field of HW/SW including network and financial solution, IT consulting, venture capital, manufacturing semi-conductor and optical network devices.
+A: We have the partner companies in the field of HW/SW including network and financial solution, IT consulting, venture capital, and manufacturing of semiconductor and optical network devices.
 We are in cooperation with small and medium-sized companies and venture companies so that the students can actively participate and learn from the field experience.

-A : The partner companies in the program are located mainly in the capital area (Seocho, Bundang) and Daejeon.
-In case of the companies located in other areas, stipend enough to cover accommodation will be guaranteed.
-To help with accommodation we will also make a request for cooperation to the companies that can provide accommodation.
+A: The partner companies in the program are located mainly in the capital area (Seocho, Bundang) and Daejeon.
+In case of the companies located in other areas, a stipend that is enough to cover accommodation will be guaranteed.
+To help with the accommodation, we will also request for cooperation to the companies that can provide accommodation.

-A : The program is supported and managed by the department so that the program will not hinder the preparation for graduation.
-Also the program consists of Lab (3 credits) + additional 6 credits, so it can replace the credits that can be earned in a regular semester to some extent.
-Regarding the admission to graduate school, usually the students with COOP experience will be preferred, making those students competitive in admission.
+A: The program is supported and managed by the department so that the program will not hinder the preparation for graduation.
+Also, the program comprises of Lab (3 credits) + additional 6 credits, so it can cover the credits that can be earned in a regular semester to some extent.
+Regarding the admission to graduate school, usually, the students with COOP experience will be preferred, making those students competitive in admission.

-A: We collect information on the specific work plan and the departments from the company in advance, and conduct preliminary individual studies related to the relevant work.
-Also, since the 6-month period is a long enough time, if you are at the academic level of KAIST students, you will be able to learn and utilize the necessary knowledge required in the field.
+A: Specific work plans and information related to the placement department are collected from the company in advance and preliminary individual studies are conducted with regard to the relevant work.
+Also, since the 6-month is a long enough time, if you are at the academic level of KAIST students, you will be able to learn and utilize the necessary knowledge required in the field.

-A: Although GPA will be considered during the evaluation, the evaluation will focus more on the relationship between the company and the courses that the students have taken as well as student’s willingness to participate in the program.
+A: Although GPA will be considered during the evaluation, the evaluation will focus more on the relevance to the company of the courses that the students have taken as well as student’s willingness to participate in the program.

 A: Using the two-month Summer/Winter sessions prior to dispatch, students will conduct individual studies in advance of their work in the companies.
 By referring to the work plan sent by the company in advance, the individual labs will be assigned to the students, and the supervising professor and the teaching assistant will be assigned to conduct efficient and in-depth individual research.